cartalyst/cart/docs/installation/laravel-4.md

 Open your `composer.json` file and add the following lines:

 	{
-		"require": {
-			"cartalyst/cart": "1.0.*"
-		},
 		"repositories": [
 			{
 				"type": "composer",
 				"url": "http://packages.cartalyst.com"
 			}
 		],
+		"require": {
+			"cartalyst/cart": "1.0.*"
+		},
 		"minimum-stability": "dev"
 	}

-> **Note:** The minimum-stability key is needed so that you can use the package (which isn't marked as stable, yet).
+> **Note:** The minimum-stability key is required so that you can use the package (which isn't marked as stable, yet).

-Run a composer update from the command line.
+Run composer update from the command line

-	php composer.phar update
+	composer update

 ### 2. Service Provider {#service-provider}